 “When something is important enough, you do it even if the odds are not in your favor.”

 But there are no rules here — the best option for you depends on your attitude to risk and reward in your particular situation.
-That is why it is important to review the ‘context’ questions first.
+(This is why it is important to review the ‘context’ questions first.)

 In this time of change, all ways forward are going to be difficult.
 Thinking through the Upsides and Downsides of each option is yet another way to find the best way forward for you and the people around you.

-And gaining the clarity this process will bring is yet another way to make you and them more antifragile.
+Gaining the clarity this process brings is yet another way to make yourself (and them) more antifragile.

-Are you currently choosing between alternative ways forward?
-Do you have a shortlist of preferred options?
-Have you thought through and mapped out the Upsides and Downsides of each option?
+Are you currently choosing your way forward?
+Do you have a shortlist of options?
+Have you thought through and mapped out the Upsides and Downsides of your preferred options?

 Adapted from Inner Leadership: a framework and tools for building inspiration in times of change.